AlcoholRehabHelp Logo

 4 min read

 Additionally, older or debilitated individuals who take Ambien face a higher risk of serious alcohol-medication interaction.
-When an adult gets older, the body cannot metabolize alcohol or Ambien as effectively.
-This means that both substances remain in the body for a longer period and alcohol and Ambien continue interacting.
+When you age, the body cannot metabolize alcohol or Ambien as effectively.
+This effect means both substances remain in the body longer, and alcohol and Ambien continue interacting.

 Side Effects of Ambien and Alcohol